 After many years, Poke in the Ear is finally released in audio CD format.
-This first
+This

-offering is a compilation
+offering is a compilation of some of the samples

 from the original Pokes Volumes I and II.
 You will find tons of huge Metallic